Artwork for podcast Top Traders Unplugged

 Ian:

-You would still be talking about a fund that is as large as the Nauseous bank, and the Norges bank is one of the 10 largest holders of nine of the 10 largest U.S. companies.
+You would still be talking about a fund that is as large as the Norges Bank, and the Norges Bank is one of the 10 largest holders of 9 of the 10 largest US companies.
 Just think what that impact would have in terms of capital market allocation.

-And we're actually already seeing it with some of these direct investment deals that the American government's doing in terms of.
-Of aiming to secure Mineral rights and resources generally around the world.
+And we're actually already seeing it with some of these direct investment deals that the American government's doing in terms of aiming to secure mineral rights and resources generally around the world.

 Alan:

-Yeah, I mean taking a step back and looking at what's been achieved to date, obviously we're probably just over a year into Trump 2.0 and I mean for a lot of the first year there was kind of discussion like what's the ultimate objective here?
-Is it re industrialization of the US or is it just to fund the deficit with the tariffs?
+Yeah, I mean taking a step back and looking at what's been achieved to date, obviously we're probably just over a year into Trump 2.0 and, I mean, for a lot of the first year there was kind of discussion, like what's the ultimate objective here?
+Is it re-industrialization of the US or is it just to fund the deficit with the tariffs?
+I mean, you mentioned this kind of neo royalist era which does sum it up very well.
+What's your take?
+What's the economic ideology, if there is one, driving this?

 Ian:

-So this is another reason why we're much more comfortable with the idea that the economy will be run hot to get those debt ratios under control.
-But to offset the inflation risk to some extent you need that energy, you need cheap energy.
+So, this is another reason why we're much more comfortable with the idea that the economy will be run hot to get those debt ratios under control.
+But to offset the inflation risk, to some extent, you need that energy, you need cheap energy.
+So, I think this is at the heart of what we've also summed up as policy measures.
+But it seems to me to be a very broad brush and a very ambitious project that the Republicans are working towards.
+And the midterms are going to be a big test of that.

 Alan: